About The Great Illawarra Walk

 Darrel and Cleo moved to Melbourne in 2011 But still support the event from a distance.

-In 2014 the Great Illawarra Walk gained the support of Wave FM and was renamed The Wave FM Great Illawarra Walk.
-An application was also made to become a registered charity as the committee recognised that there are many worthwhile causes that need supporting.
+In 2014 an application was made to become a registered charity as the committee recognised that there are many worthwhile causes that need supporting.
 Our constitution was developed further and our main mandate remains helping children in need as well as their immediate family and carers.

 - Chris Lovatt